Snowman Soup Recipe & Craft Project

-This snowman soup recipe is fantastic for those cold winter nights and makes a wonderful Christmas gift.
+This snowman soup recipe is fantastic for those cold winter nights and makes a wonderful Christmas gift for children and friends.

-The snowman soup craft project, in case you haven't heard of it, involves wrapping up hot chocolate mix and marshmallows and chocolates into a lovely gift with a poem.
+The snowman soup craft project involves wrapping up hot chocolate mix and marshmallows and chocolates into a lovely gift with a poem.

 There are lots of different ways of doing the wrapping, like in a clear bag, gift box, or a jar.
 But my favorite way is to use clear cone bags.
 It just looks so pretty!